howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

     session[:user_id] = @user.id
     # then redirect to a landing page or whatever
   else
-    # communicate to the user their credentials are invalid
+    # communicate to the user their credentials are invalid, maybe using a flash message
   end
 end